History of antisemitism: 2026 Israel–Iran war

+In July 2026, the University of Haifa hosted the launch of the Contemporary Antisemitism Studies Association (CASA), a new international academic initiative dedicated to research on contemporary antisemitism.
+The organization was established in collaboration with institutions involved in the academic study of antisemitism.

 Antisemitism in the English-speaking world

 William D. Rubenstein, a respected author and historian, outlines the presence of antisemitism in the English-speaking world in one of his essays with the same title.
 In the essay, he explains that there are relatively low levels of antisemitism in the English-speaking world, particularly in Britain and the United States, because of the values associated with Protestantism, the rise of capitalism, and the establishment of constitutional governments that protect civil liberties.
 Rubenstein does not argue that the treatment of Jews was ideal in these countries, rather he argues that there has been less overt antisemitism in the English-speaking world due to political, ideological, and social structures.
 Essentially, English-speaking nations experienced lower levels of antisemitism because their liberal and constitutional frameworks limited the organized, violent expression of antisemitism.
 In his essay, Rubinstein tries to contextualize the reduction of the Jewish population that led to a period of reduced antisemitism: "All Jews were expelled from England in 1290, the first time Jews had been expelled en masse from a European country".